stevengharris/MarkupEditor/READMEJS.md

 ### Summary of Development Flow

 I keep both Xcode and VSCode open.
-I use the terminal window in VSCode to invoke `npm` on the command line.
-The Xcode project includes the `MarkupEditor/rollup` directory, but I have VSCode open on that directory and use it to do JavaScript coding.
+I use the terminal window in VSCode from the `MarkupEditor/rollup` directory to invoke `npm` on the command line.
+The Xcode project includes files in the `MarkupEditor/rollup` directory, but I have VSCode open on that directory and use VSCode to do JavaScript coding.
 The MarkupEditor git repository excludes the `MarkupEditor/rollup/node_modules` and `MarkupEditor/rollup/dist` directories.

-* If you have modified code in `MarkupEditor/rollup/src/js`, then rebuild `Resources/markup.js` by invoking:
+* After you modify code in `MarkupEditor/rollup/src/js`, rebuild `Resources/markup.js` by invoking:

 ```
 npm run build